Mathura11/NinetySecondsQATest/README.md

 2.TestScenario 2 comprises the negative flow test case.
 Brand details are left blank and on clicking next button error message that highlights the missing fields is displayed.

 Test Execution:
 Right click on TestScenarios.java ,select Run As->TestNg test.A browser window should be opened executing the test steps .

+Please refer to the mp4 video in this repository showing demo of the live execution.